-Internationally recognized as a top institution of higher learning and research, and a member of the Association of American Universities (AAU), Boston University offers more than two hundred and fifty degree programs through 16 schools and colleges, along with incomparable campus resources and superb faculty.
-With more than thirty thousand students from all 50 states and around the world, Boston University is the fourth-largest independent university in the United States.
+Internationally recognized as a top institution of higher learning and research, and a member of the Association of American Universities (AAU), Boston University offers more than 250 degree programs through 17 schools and colleges, along with incomparable campus resources and superb faculty.
+With more than 33,000 students from all 50 states and around the world, Boston University is the fourth-largest independent university in the United States.

-Boston University’s award-winning faculty includes three Nobel Laureates and a former U.S. Poet Laureate, along with MacArthur and Guggenheim Fellows, Fulbright Scholars, winners of the Pulitzer Prize and the National Book Award, and dozens of leading scientists, authors, and scholars.
+Over the years, Boston University’s award-winning faculty has included numerous Nobel Laureates, U.S. Poets Laureate, MacArthur and Guggenheim Fellows, Fulbright Scholars, winners of the Pulitzer Prize and the National Book Award, and dozens of leading scientists, authors, and scholars.

 - Located in the heart of one of the most vibrant and cultural cities in the U.S.